mariahcoleno/french-language-learning-platform/french_learning_web_app/README.md

 - `app/main.py`: Manages the Flask application, handling routes for the homepage and analysis requests while serving static files like audio feedback.
 - `app/templates/index.html`: Provides the user interface with input fields for text or audio, buttons to trigger analysis, and a section to display feedback results.
 - `tests/test_language_tool.py`: Contains unit tests for grammar-checking functionality (using language_tool_python).
-- `requirements.txt`: Lists all Python dependencies required to run the tool.
+- `requirements.txt`: Lists all Python dependencies required to run the web app.
 - `test.wav`: A sample audio file containing example input.

-### Dependencies
+### Requirements
 - flask==3.0.3
 - language-tool-python==2.9.3
 - torch>=2.4.0